wavewave/fficxx/README.md

 What is fficxx?
 ===============

-fficxx is an automatic haskell Foreign Function Interface (FFI) generator to C++.
+fficxx ("eff fix") is an automatic haskell Foreign Function Interface (FFI) generator to C++.

+To use fficxx, you write a Haskell model of the C++ public interfaces and fficxx generates both a C wrapper and associated haskell functions and type classes which reflect specified model of the C++ interfaces.
+It is currently the user's responsibility to specify a correct model of the C++ interfaces, because fficxx does not presently check for model correctness.

 While haskell has a well-specified standard for C FFI, making haskell-C++ FFI is an arbitrary and painful process.
 Since Object-Oriented Programming (OOP) paradigm and Functional Programming (FP) paradigm are different, automatic translation of C++ libraries to haskell libraries is not a straightforward task.
 The goal of fficxx is to minimize this disparity and maximize user's convenience by providing familiar interface to the original C++ library as a result.

 One of the projects that successfully uses fficxx is [HROOT](http://ianwookim.org/HROOT) which is a haskell binding to the [ROOT](http://root.cern.ch) library.
 A haskell script called [HROOT-generate](http://github.com/wavewave/HROOT-generate) using fficxx generates HROOT packages.
 Once generated, each package can be directly installable as a cabal package.
 Currently, C++ interface is defined as a haskell data structure as one can see, for example, in the module [HROOT.Data.Core.Class](https://github.com/wavewave/HROOT-generate/blob/master/lib/HROOT/Data/Core/Class.hs).
 At this moment, automatic generation from C++ code is not supported yet, but it is planned to be supported.